ReproNim/OHBMEducation-2022/Exercise/README.md

 cd ..
 singularity exec --bind $PWD/my_ds001907-EDU:/data /shared/sing/bids_validator.simg bids-validator /data --ignoreSymlinks --ignoreNiftiHeaders
 ```
-IF Docker were available to us, this would have been the syntax of the validation command:
+IF Docker (rather than Singularity) were available to us, then we could have done this task using Docker with the following syntax of the validation command:
 ```
 docker run -ti --rm -v $PWD:/data:ro bids/validator /data --ignoreSymlinks --ignoreNiftiHeaders
 ```